acorn-io/runtime/docs/docs/37-Get Started/02-Build and Run an Acorn.md

 ---
-title: Build and Running Acorn Apps
+title: Building and Running Acorn Apps
 ---

 ## Adding Acorn to your containerized app